 The seed can be treated in a number of ways.
 To see which of three suggested methods gave the best results I used the same variety and treated it in three ways.
 I sowed seed in a 3in (7.5cm) plastic pot and pricked it out into seed trays when the seedlings were big enough to handle, then potted up later.
 I also sowed seed individually in Jiffy 7 netted peat pellets and moved them into 3m (7.5cm) pots at the appropriate stage.
 For the third method I sowed seeds individually in small, ¾in (2cm) peat pots and these were potted up at the appropriate stage.
 Otherwise they all had the same treatment.

 They were all ready to plant out at the same time and all flowered together - there was no difference at all.
 So for the home gardener, it seems, no one method is best.

 One important factor in successful germination of geraniums is constant moisture in the early stages.
 If the seed starts to germinate and the delicate young root comes into contact with dry compost it will probably not survive.

 Recent research at a government research station has revealed another successful approach.
-Now that heating equipment is more sophisticated and insulation and other heat saving techniques have improved so much, there is an argument for sowing seed in the autumn and growing it through the winter very cool.
+Now that heating equipment is more sophisticated and insulation and other heat saving techniques have improved so much, there is an argument for sowing seed in the autumn and growing it through the winter, in very cool conditions.

-Seed is sown in October, when ambient temperatures are still fairly high so fuel costs are reasonable, and then grown right through the winter and spring at 45F (7C).
+Sow seed in October, when ambient temperatures are still fairly high so fuel costs are reasonable, and then grow the young plants through the winter and spring at 45F (7C).
 This system saves a little on fuel compared with January sowing but produces earlier flowering and better plants.
 Flowering time is more comparable with plants grown from a January sowing but kept at higher temperatures.